PS-003R32/WiFi-Pinapple/README.md

-# WiFi-Pinapple
+# WiFi-Pinapple  *Use Ethically*
-Step-by-Step guide to create a wifi-pinapple using raspberry pi with Evil Portal feature. *Ethical use only* You have to MANUALLY set up the IP, Gateway and DNS for the victim test device as in this setup i have set the IP assign to MANUAL.
+Step-by-Step guide to create a wifi-pinapple using raspberry pi with Evil Portal feature.
+You have to MANUALLY set up the IP, Gateway and DNS for the victim test device as in this setup i have set the IP assign to MANUAL.
 Check out the `Issues` at the bottom of this readme file guide.
 If you dont get redirected to the evil page when opening any http/https website go to the ip `192.168.1.2/` manually and click on portal, the evil page will load.
 If you want to redirect then check if `iptables` is set correctly. this project is in contineous improvement but the basic Attack simulation works!!